csevatsalshah/sem-5/CN/MID2/Mid2 All.md

 - The **Design Process** transforms requirements into a structured blueprint, guiding the development phase.
 - **Design Concepts** like abstraction, modularity, and encapsulation help create maintainable, scalable, and efficient software.

-### Conclusion:
-By adhering to the design process and applying key design concepts, software engineers can develop high-quality systems that are easy to manage, extend, and maintain.

-### Key Points:
-- **Design Process**: Structured approach to system design.
-- **Design Concepts**: Include abstraction, modularity, encapsulation, and functional independence, among others.

 ### Mnemonic to Remember:
 - **A MECH-RIF**: **A**bstraction, **M**odularity, **E**ncapsulation, **C**ohesion, **H**ierarchy, **R**efinement, **I**nformation hiding, **F**unctional independence.